 Have you ever struggled with something…and suddenly, everything clicked into place?
-Maybe a random conversation helped you see your situation in a different way.
-Or you read a passage in a book – and it’s almost like the passage was written just for you.
+Maybe a random conversation helped you see your situation differently.
+Or you read a passage in a book – almost like it was written just for you.

 That just happened to me.